This page describes the organization of the course and gives access to the course slides.

 Topics: Partitioning abstractions.

-Topics: Basic memory and shape abstractions.
+Topics: Combined memory abstractions.

-Topics: Program transformations as abstract interpretation
+Topics: Program transformations as abstract interpretations.

 The following articles give an taste of the contents and the goal of the course: